Angkaram/Angkaram/README.md

 # Current and past projects include:

 # 1.
-  A past [project](https://github.com/Angkaram/Angkaram/blob/main/Astrophysics_Research_Poster.pdf) I have worked on was titled "Assessing the Accuracy of Binary Star Detection Methods using Numerical Simulations of Star-Forming
+  A past research [project](https://github.com/Angkaram/Angkaram/blob/main/Astrophysics_Research_Poster.pdf) I have worked on was titled "Assessing the Accuracy of Binary Star Detection Methods using Numerical Simulations of Star-Forming
   Clouds".
-  The project was done using Python and Dr. Aaron T. Lee's simulation data of star-forming clouds.
-The code we created allowed me to observe the three-dimensional star-forming systems from a random viewing angle, creating a two-dimensional projection of the three-dimensional data.
-This included sophisticated mathematical functions that were hand written into the Python program.
-We then looked at:
+  The project entailed a series of programs created using Python and Dr. Aaron T. Lee's simulation data of star-forming clouds.
+These programs enabled the user to observe
+  3D star-forming systems (natal microcosm) from a random viewing angle, creating a 2D projection of the 3D data.
+These programs included sophisticated mathematical functions that were hand written into the Python program.
+We then used the programs and observed/noted that:
-  - True binary star systems are determined based on physics—their mutual gravitational interactions keep them bound to one another.
-The simulation data provides me enough information to calculate this.
+  - True binary star systems are determined based on physics — their mutual gravitational interactions keep them bound to one another.
+The simulation data provided me enough information to calculate this.
   - Perceived binaries systems are determined by finding the “smallest” apparent separation between stars in my projections.
-  - Finally I ask: Do the labels agree?
-Are the perceived binaries the actual binaries?
+Lastly, I asked: Are the perceived binaries (the stars labeled as binaries by my programs) the actual binaries (those flagged as true binaries from the simulation data)?
+This question was ultimately answered with some statistical analysis of the generated data compared with the input simulation data.

-  I focused on science communication for this project.
+  There was an emphasis on science communication for this project.
 This meant that any and all aspects of the project had to be easily understandable by a non-scientific audience.
 A demonstration of this clear communication can be found in a poster I created with Dr. Aaron Lee, my mentor for the internship.
   - This poster can be found in this repository, with the title "Astrophysics Research Poster" [(here)](https://github.com/Angkaram/Angkaram/blob/main/Astrophysics_Research_Poster.pdf).
 The code for this project is set to private since the star-forming cloud simulation data is copyrighted.

 # 2.
-  A more recent project I have worked on is a pharmaceutical study web application I created alongside my peers at Sacramento State University.
+  A pharmaceutical study web application (frontend and backend) I created alongside a group of software engineers at Sacramento State University.
 I was officially the leader of this project, so I had to ensure all members contributed quality code in a timely manner, while also providing them with my time if they had questions.
 Another team member (Rahul Gupta) also helped lead the group when I was unavailable or needed assistance.
   The project began with a real client (Vendia) asking us for very specific goals, use cases, and non-functional requirements.
 The main goal was